u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/users/access_rights.rst

 .. image:: access_rights/groups-menus.png
    :align: center
    :height: 330
-   :alt: View of a group’s form emphasizing the tab menus in Odoo
+   :alt: View of a group’s form emphasizing the tab menus in Thrive Bureau ERP

 *Access Rights* rules are the first level of rights.
 The field is composed of the object name, which is the technical name given to a model.
 For each model, enable the following options as appropriate: